Mary Poppins Was Totally a Sorceress

 Mary Poppins has dedicated her life to making children happy and healing the wounds between them and their parents.
 Once she does her job, she has to leave, as it wouldn't be right to allow the children to become more attached to her than to their own family.

-In this light, Mary is a more sympathetic figure than anyone could yet realize.
-Ostracized by society due to her power, she is doomed to wander the world in various guises, living vicariously through the families she helps.
+Ostracized by society due to her power, Mary is doomed to wander the world in various guises, living vicariously through the families she helps.
 At the end of the film, she is not merely weeping because she will miss Jane and Micheal -- although this is partially the case.

 Mary is weeping because she will never know a normal life like Mrs. Banks.
 Mrs. Banks gets to have a home and a family who loves her, but the price is that she is powerless.
 Meanwhile, Mary Poppins must wander alone because of her power.